 Machines with an underscore (_) in the name are not supported.
 The setup will not proceed if an underscore is detected in the machine name.

 Several Internet host name specifications have designated the underscore character as nonstandard.
-Although Windows allows you to use the underscore in a machine name, it can still cause problems when you interact with other servers and platforms.
+Although Microsoft Windows allows the underscore in a machine name, it can still cause problems when you interact with other servers and platforms.
 For this reason, ArcGIS Notebook Server will not install on servers that have an underscore in the host name.

 ArcGIS Notebook Server is not supported on domain controllers.
 Installing ArcGIS Notebook Server on a domain controller may adversely affect functionality.

-Prior and future updates or service packs on these operating systems are supported unless otherwise stated.
+Prior and future updates or service packs on these operating system versions are supported unless otherwise stated.
 The operating system version and updates must also be supported by the operating system provider.

 Windows Server 2016 Standard and later